Private Proofs of When and Where: Introduction

 Our concept of zero-knowledge position verification gives a solution towards achieving both privacy and provability for statements about one's physical location.
 We show that it can be achieved using one-way functions and (non-private) quantum position verification protocols.
 We view our contribution as taking the first steps in exploring the natural combination of privacy and proofs of position.
 We identify some interesting directions for future work.

-\paragraph{The honest-verifier assumption.} We define and construct position commitments and zero-knowledge position verification protocols where the privacy condition holds with respect to \emph{honest-but-curious} verifiers.
-We view the honest-verifier model as well-motivated by itself; for example, one can imagine that the verifiers are cell towers whose goal is to provide consistent position verification coverage to many customers over a wide area.
+\paragraph{Towards malicious-verifier security (full discussion in \Cref{sec:towards-malicious}).} We define and construct position commitments and zero-knowledge position verification protocols where the privacy condition holds with respect to \emph{semi-honest} verifiers.
+We view this model as well-motivated by itself; for example, one can imagine that the verifiers are cell towers whose goal is to provide consistent position verification coverage to many customers over a wide area.
 Although the cell phone company may be interested in tracking their customers' whereabouts by examining communication logs, it is not sufficiently motivated to deviate from the protocol in a way that can be noticed by customers.

-One might wonder about the possibility of obtaining a stronger form of zero-knowledge against malicious verifiers who deviate from the protocol.
+Can we obtain a stronger form of zero-knowledge position verification against malicious verifiers who deviate from the protocol?
 Unfortunately, we cannot hope to achieve zero-knowledge against arbitrary cheating verifiers; in \Cref{sec:towards-malicious} we present a generic attack where the verifiers can determine whether a prover is in a location $L$ by actively sending directional messages towards $L$, but nowhere else.
 Whether or not the prover responds will leak whether the prover is in location $L$.
-This illustrates some of the subtleties that arise when considering the interplay between zero-knowledge proofs and physical statements.
+We believe this is an interesting property, which is inherent to any protocol where the honest prover would respond to directional messages (either because the honest verifier behavior requires sending directional messages, or because it cannot distinguish between messages that are directional vs broadcast).
+On the other hand, we conjecture that in other settings, a more standard ``HVZK-to-ZK'' upgrading techniques should apply, and security against malicious verifiers can be added.
+That is: \begin{conjecture}[informal] Suppose we have a honest-verifier position verification protocol which requires the verifier to send only broadcast messages, and further suppose that the honest prover can tell whether a message it received was directional rather than broadcast.
+Then the protocol can be upgraded to have security against malicious verifiers. \end{conjecture} We note that position verification protocols that require only broadcast messages exist (e.g., ones where the communication is classical).
+Thus, we believe that formalizing our attack and proving the above conjecture is a promising avenue for future work.